 Most continue to invest as they had during their working years, taking on far too much risk.
 Investing for growth, rather than for income.
 Hoping any achieved appreciation will be sufficient enough to offset their annual income withdrawal needs.
 Empirical evidence confirms this to be “unsustainable” at best.

 How many -20%, -30%, or -40% years can your portfolio sustain, while continuing to provide income during retirement?

 Lack of strategy

 Unfortunately, the old “buy and hold” asset allocation model may no longer be effective at minimizing risk.
-Only an active or “tactical” strategy enabling you to go “risk off” during bad times – similar to that used by large pensions, charities, and foundations – will truly offer effective downside protection.
-By utilizing LOW RISK, LOW VOLATILITY private wealth managers, we’re able to position you defensively during negative markets, and opportunistically during rising markets.
+Only an active or “tactical” strategy enables you to go “risk off” during bad times offering effective downside protection.
+By utilizing LOW RISK, LOW VOLATILITY private wealth managers, we’re able to position you defensively during negative markets, and opportunistically during rising markets – similar to that used by large pensions, charities, and foundations.

 Many investors succumbed to emotionally-based decision making driven first by greed, and then by fear.

 While accumulating assets during our lifetime, AVERAGE returns are used as the measure to determine the relative progression of our portfolios.
 However, once we approach retirement, or more importantly, begin taking distributions from our IRAs during retirement, a different approach is required.

 Most financial plans focus on AVERAGE returns, instead of ANNUALIZED returns.
 This is critically flawed.

 Doing so as you approach retirement, or begin taking income during retirement, could detrimentally affect your portfolio – causing it to be depleted significantly sooner than you anticipated.
 Consider the difference between the following AVERAGE and ANNUALIZED hypothetical returns: